In This Article

 Alcohol use disorder (AUD), which many call alcoholism, is a disorder that occurs when someone struggles to control their alcohol consumption.
 They tend to be preoccupied with drinking and they allow alcohol to control their lives.
 They might also experience physical withdrawal symptoms if they stop drinking.

-Some people with AUD binge drink, drink when it puts their safety at risk, or continue to drink despite it causing problems in their lives.
-This disorder can be mild or severe and short- or long-term.
+Some people with AUD binge drink, drink even if it puts their safety at risk, or continue to drink despite it causing problems in their lives.
+This disorder can be mild or severe and can last for a short or long time.

 Alcohol abuse harms other people, too.
 Anyone who cares about someone with AUD has likely struggled with whether to do or say something about the issue.
 Dealing with an alcoholic is always challenging.